Academics

 • After August 1 –

-• Schedule a fall meeting with your College Counselor
+• Schedule a senior check-in meeting with your College Counselor.

 Parents/Caregivers:

-• Set aside time to visit colleges with your child throughout the year and encourage them to do the scheduling of visits
+• Set aside time to visit colleges throughout the year and encourage your student to do the scheduling.

 • Discuss, agree to, and understand when your student is taking the SATs and ACTs.
-We recommend students take each test at least once prior to the end of the junior year.
+We recommend students take at least one test prior to the end of the junior year.
 Registration is generally required at least one month prior to the testing date.

-• Recommend your child be productive over the summer
+• Recommend that your student be productive over the summer (see student section for options).

 College Counseling:

-• Make summer enrichment program information available on Naviance
+• Make summer enrichment program information available through a Google Doc.

-• Carry out programming that provides students and families different mediums to learn more about the college search and application process
+• Carry out programming that provides students and families with different mediums to learn more about the college search and application process.

 • Senior Year